 The same types of notifications are displayed to users across both the web and mobile app.
 The only discrepancy is where the notifications are accessed on each device.

 In-app notifications are displayed under the Assistant icon on mobile.
 Users can tap the speech bubble icon to from the bottom navigation bar to view and clear their notifications.

-On web, if users have 1 or more notifications, they will see a notification icon and counter in the web header.
+On web, if users have 1 or more notifications, they will see a notification icon in the web header.
 Users can click the bell notification icon to open the notification list.

 Share Content to Social Networks